mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 I wasn't sure if this delay came from dongle itself, ffmpeg on the Pi, or ffplay on my desktop.
 Arsenio Dev reported latency of 20 ms, so it seemed like faster performance was possible if I delved into [ffmpeg's arcane and mysterious command-line flags](https://ffmpeg.org/ffmpeg.html).

-Fortunately, another stroke of luck spared me from that task.
+Another stroke of luck spared me from that miserable task.

 ### Borrowing from a similar project